Driving Queensland’s shift towards clean energy.

 The Central BESS project will deliver $3.6 million in benefit sharing funds to neighbours of the project, the local community, and First Nations groups.
 Through support for grassroots initiatives, scholarships, education programs, and enduring partnerships with local organisations, the project will drive meaningful and lasting outcomes in the region.
 These contributions are designed to foster long-term social, cultural and economic benefits that reflect community priorities, and we will work with the local community to develop the benefit sharing program.

-Get in touch with our team at info@thecentralbess.com.au to submit your Expression of Interest or let us know if you have any questions.
+Get in touch with our team at info@thecentralbess.com.au, If you would like more information or to let us know if you have any questions.
 We’d love to connect with you.

 Newsletter